Ax010tl/racket/actividad_3_2/readme.md

 # User Manual
-This is a deterministic finite automata, that accepts arithmetic expressions with decimal point and returns a list with each found token, in the order in which they were found and indicating their type.
+This is a deterministic finite automata that accepts arithmetic expressions with decimal point and returns a list with each found token, in the order in which they were found and indicating their type.
 ## Prerequisites
 The DFA was developed with Racket. <br>
 Pre-built versions of Racket for a variety of operating systems and architectures, as well as convenient source distributions are available at